UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 **Question 2**
- _"What is the data type of a column in a dataframe?"_
+What is the data type of a column in a dataframe?
- Who am I?

 <choice id="2" >
 <opt text="<code>pd.DataFrame</code>">